leopold-riedl/lecture-spring-2025-Homework-1/README.md

 This project is released under an MIT LICENSE.

-This is a repository for Homework-1 assignment for the lecture Open Source Energy System Modeling in Spring 2025.
+This is the Homework-1 assignment for the lecture Open Source Energy System Modeling in Spring 2025.